 Yes, it is safe to treat the eyelids with Thermage.
 In fact, it’s one of the most frequent areas that I treat with Thermage at our skin tightening clinic because hoody, heavy-looking eyelids are such a common concern as our skin ages.

 Some in-the-know clients have Thermage as a preventative treatment to help stop the need for more dramatic correction further down the line.
-I’m in my 60s and I know that having Thermage eye treatments throughout the years has so far prevented me wanting a blepharoplasty to remove excess skin from around my eyes.
+I’m in my 60s and I know that having Thermage eye treatments throughout the years has so far prevented me from wanting a blepharoplasty to remove excess skin from around my eyes.

 We have an entire blog dedicated to treating droopy eyelids with Thermage, should you like more information.